Sandy Liang

 Sandy Liang is a fashion label based in New York City.
 Founded in 2014 by Sandy Liang, its designs are inspired by nostalgia, girlhood, and grandmothers in Chinatown.

 Founder

 Sandy Liang was born on June 4, 1991, in New York City and grew up in Flushing, Queens, with a brother and a pet Chihuahua.
 She briefly studied architecture at the Rhode Island School of Design before transferring to Parsons School of Design to study fashion design.
 Her father founded a restaurant in Manhattan Chinatown called Congee Village in 1996, when Liang was six.
 She frequently spent time at the restaurant after school.
 Her family restaurant and Chinatown in general serve as major design inspirations for her brand.

 Liang met Dorian Booth, an architect, in 2016.
 They married in 2023.
+Liang has a son, Rainier, who has modeled for the brand's collections.